juangarcia-ts/ios-app-reviews/README.md

 - PostgreSQL database for persistence
 - RESTful API for all operations
 - Responsive design for desktop, tablet, and mobile
-- Search and filtering capabilities
-- Real-time data fetching with caching

 ## Architecture